HIPERFIT/hiperfit.github.com/_posts/2011-11-10-2nd-hiperfit-workshop-december-1st-and-2nd.md

 register](http://www.diku.dk/begivenheder/2011/2nd_hiperfit/registration).

-The 2nd HIPERFIT 2011 workshop will be held at the University of Copenhagen, North Campus, in the HCØ building next to the Department of Computer Science (DIKU) - a [map can be found at the department pages](http://www.diku.dk/english/contact/findvej_kopi_kopi).
+The 2nd HIPERFIT 2011 workshop will be held at the University of Copenhagen, North Campus, in the HCÃ˜ building next to the Department of Computer Science (DIKU) - a [map can be found at the department pages](http://www.diku.dk/english/contact/findvej_kopi_kopi).
 Please follow the signs saying "2nd HIPERFIT Workshop" when approaching the